Plextor: Company

 The brand name Plextor was used for all products manufactured by the Electronic Equipment Division and Printing Equipment Division of the Japanese company Plextor Inc., which was a 100%-owned subsidiary company of Shinano Kenshi Corp., also a Japanese company.
 The brand was formerly known as TEXEL, under which name it introduced its first CD-ROM optical disc drive in 1989.
 The brand has been used for flash memory products, Blu-ray players and burners, DVD-ROM burners, CD-ROM burners, DVD and CD media, network hard disks, portable hard disks, digital video recorders, and floppy disk drives.

 The brand Plextor was in 2010 licensed to Philips & Lite-On Digital Solutions Corporation, a subsidiary company of Lite-On Technology Corporation.
 Therefore, all the Plextor products since then, especially SSDs, are of a Taiwanese, not a Japanese brand.
 However, the Japanese company Plextor Inc., who originated this brand name, continues, and sells new products under other brands such as PLEXLOGGER and PLEXTALK.

+On September 3, 2019, it was announced Lite-On would sell its SSD business to Toshiba Memory, which is now known as Kioxia.
+On January 10, 2024, Kioxia stopped using the brand name because of failure to adapt to the market as a result of neglecting to adapt PCIe Gen 4 and Gen 5 controllers.
+Plextor is now a brand from Ritek.

 Products

-In an effort to strengthen its storage leader position, Plextor introduced its first-ever solid state drives, the M1 SSD series available in 64 GB and 128 GB capacities.
-Soon after its M1 release, Plextor released the M2 Series 128 GB, and 256 GB, available in 64, using SATA 6 Gbit/s interface, which they claimed to be the first SATA 3 SSD available at the time.
+Plextor introduced its first solid state drives, the M1 SSD series available in 64 GB and 128 GB capacities.
+The M2 Series followed, which they claimed to be the first SATA 3 SSD available at the time.
+In October 2011, Plextor announced the M2P Series with increased performance.

-In October 2011, Plextor announced the limited edition M2P Series which boast significant increase in speed performance from its M2 Series.
-Notably, Plextor introduced "ironclad" five-year warranty for its SSD, making them one of the few manufacturers to do so.
-In addition to the five-year warranty, Plextor introduced its exclusive TrueSpeed Technology with the M2P series.
-True Speed Technology is designed to maintain high speed in the real-world computing environment.
-It consistently works to maintain original performance levels in the long term and without the severe write speed degradation that can occur with other SSDs.

-In December 2011 and January 2012, Plextor released the M3 and M3 Pro Series in 64 GB, 128 GB, 256 GB, and 512 GB capacities.
+In December 2011 and January 2012, Plextor released the M3 and M3 Pro Series in 64 to 512 GB capacities.
 Similar to its predecessor, the M3 is a SATA 6 Gbit/s interface with a Marvell chip set.
 New, is the 24 nm Toggle NAND Flash (instead of 32 nm Toggle NAND Flash used for the M1, M2, and M2P).
-The sequential read-write speed of the M3 Series max at 540/450 MB/s while the random read-write speed max out at 75,000/69,000.